FarisR99/Anime4K-Encoder/README.md

 - The encoding preset doesn't noticeably affect the encoding speed (only tested from fastest to medium)

-Obviously the best way to use the shaders is in real time, its intended purpose.
-The purpose of this program is for those that can't run the HQ version of the shader (the one this one uses) in real time, or to use them for later ( Phone, streaming server, etc)
+The best way to use the shaders is in real time, its intended purpose.
+The purpose of this program is for those that can't run the HQ version of the shader (the one this one uses) in real time, or to use them for later ( Phone, streaming server, etc).
+This encoding process can take hours or even days for episodes and movies.

 ## Features

-* Encode Videos with Anime4K shaders easily
+* Encode videos with Anime4K shaders easily
 * Encode using x264 or x265
+* Encode using NVENC
-* Extract Audio and subtitles automatically
+* Extract audio and subtitles automatically
 * Predefined profiles for Anime4K and ffmpeg

 ## TODO

-- Batch Encoding.
+- Batch encoding.
 - Adding extra shaders that are not included in the [Modes] by default (Darken, Thin, Etc)